dioxfile/Logic_Clock_Didatic_Tool/README.md

 # What do you need to use this software?
-* You will need a GNU/Linux Ubuntu 20.04 Focal; Linux Mint 20.1 Ulyssa .
+* You will need a GNU/Linux Ubuntu 20.04 Focal; Linux Mint 20.1 Ulyssa or other Linux system.
+* And/Or Windows 11 Enterprise.
 * Internet connection for download.

-Probably the software will also work on any other Ubuntu-based, but it has only been tested on the systems listed above.
+Probably the software will also work on any other SO, but it has only been tested on the systems listed above.

-* For x86_64 Ubuntu-based distributions<br/>
+## For x86_64 Debian-based distributions<br/>
 These are the necessary packages and modules.
 The version may not necessarily be the same, but these versions have been tested and confirmed the operation.